phvietan/Internal-Messenger/README.md

 # WebChat
 A localhost web chat for my friends because the Wifi at school is too crappy

+The app use: Meteor, React, Javascript, CSS, HTML, MongoDB, CollectionFS

 # How to run
 _ Install Meteor